cppfw/prorab/wiki/TutorialBasicConcepts.md

 ## Including other makefiles

-In order to include some other makefile one can use `prorab-try-include` macro.
+In order to include some other makefile one can use `prorab-include` macro.
 This macro will check if the makefile was already included or not and only include it if necessary and the `makefile` being included is present.

 Example: